joreilly86/flocode-python-intro/03 - Essence of Programming.md

 # **The Essence of Computer Programming**

-Hello and welcome back to video 3 of the FlowCode Intro to Python Series.
+Hello and welcome back to video 3 of the Flocode Intro to Python Series.
 In this video, we're going to delve into some fundamental programming principles.

 I'd like to emphasize that this is not an in-depth exploration of coding or syntax.
 Instead, we'll take a high-level, fast-paced approach to provide you with an overview of the essential concepts in the beginner Python landscape.
 This will help you understand how the various components fit together, especially in an engineering context.